 It's both a blueprint for reform and a clarion call to change popular ideas of innocence and freedom.

 Drawing on interviews with both innocence advocates and wrongfully convicted women, along with Beety’s own experiences as an expert innocence litigator and a queer woman, Manifesting Justice provides a unique outsider/insider perspective.

 Find more about her here: https://www.valenabeety.com

-She is a featured guest on a bonus episode of Season 3 where we discuss her work, her life, and her book.
+She is a featured guest on an episode of Season 3's Raven's Reviews where we discuss her work, her life, and her book.

 J.L.
 Hyde was raised in the Upper Peninsula of Michigan and is a proud graduate of Central Michigan University.
 She currently lives in Oklahoma City with her boyfriend and pets.